aminrj/aminrj.github.io/_posts/2026-04-02-RSAC26-agentic-security.md

 description: "Every major vendor at RSAC 2026 shipped an agentic AI security product.
 None of them shipped an agent behavioral baseline.
 Here is what that gap means for security practitioners and what ClawHavoc — the first major supply chain attack on an AI agent ecosystem — tells us about where the threat is going."
 ---

-## Every major vendor shipped an agent security product.
-None of them shipped a behavioral baseline.
-Here is what that gap actually means
+## Every major vendor shipped an agent security product. none of them shipped a behavioral baseline. here is what that gap actually means

 San Francisco, March 2026.
 The RSA Conference floor looked different this year.
 The usual identity and endpoint vendors were there, but the dominant theme was unmistakable: **agentic AI security**.
 Every major platform — CrowdStrike, Cisco, Palo Alto Networks, Saviynt, Astrix, BeyondTrust, Mimecast — launched something specifically aimed at securing AI agents.